sroehrl/lenkrad-web-starter/README.md

 `php dev`

-> This repository is set up as a template, so easy cloning is possible as well
+> This repository is set up as a template, so easy cloning is possible as well [use as template](https://github.com/sroehrl/lenkrad-web-starter/generate)

 ## Documentation